microsoft/react-native-code-push/README.md

 codePush.notifyApplicationReady(): Promise<void>;
 ```

 Notifies the CodePush runtime that a freshly installed update should be considered successful, and therefore, an automatic client-side rollback isn't necessary.
-Calling this function is required whenever the `rollbackTimeout` parameter is specified when calling either ```LocalPackage.install``` or `sync`.
-If you specify a `rollbackTimeout`, and don't call `notifyApplicationReady`, the CodePush runtime will assume that the installed update has failed and roll back to the previous version.
+It is mandatory to call this function somewhere in the code of the updated bundle.
+Otherwise, when the app next restarts, the CodePush runtime will assume that the installed update has failed and roll back to the previous version.
 This behavior exists to help ensure that your end-users aren't blocked by a broken update.

-If the `rollbackTimeout` parameter was not specified, the CodePush runtime will not enforce any automatic rollback behavior, and therefore, calling this function is not required and will result in a no-op.

 If you are using the `sync` function, and doing your update check on app start, then you don't need to manually call `notifyApplicationReady` since `sync` will call it for you.
 This behavior exists due to the assumption that the point at which `sync` is called in your app represents a good approximation of a successful startup.